ernest-bruce/human-internet/humanity/humanity.md

 · people need alternatives that are compatible with their sensibilities and tastes, and thru which they can interact effectively with the *only* family, friends, and acquaintances they have
 &nbsp;

----

-> the time when innovative, transcendent products and services die because of competition from entrenched internet behemoths using unfair tactics and their control over personal·information *is over*
+> the time when innovative, transcendent products and services die because of competition from entrenched internet behemoths using unfair tactics and their control over personal·information ***is over***

----
 &nbsp;

 personal·information is a valuable resource that must be respected and protected, not treated like an expendable commodity (a lure) to target people with ads or to manipulate their thoughts and opinions at a large scale
 · companies collect vast amounts of personal·data from you, your devices, the businesses you visit, and from entities dedicated to the trafficking of personal·information such as **[eXelate][eXelate]** and **[BlueKai][BlueKai]** (now part of **[Oracle][Oracle]**)
 · instead of using that information to help you or humanity, those companies use it to target you with ads, to sell you stuff, to feed their artificial·intelligence models, to shape your thinking, to make you act against other individuals based on their gender, race, culture, ancestry, or way of thinking